Step-by-Step Guide to Migrate PLM Data

 - Partners or Suppliers: You may have depended on design partners or contract manufacturers to manage your detailed product data.
 In this case, you will need to request a copy of the data from them.

-Step 3 is data gathering or extraction.
+After determining what data sources to pull from, you will extract the information.
 This will be dependent on the system or location where the data currently resides.

-- If the data resides in either your ERP system or a custom database, you will need to have someone with the expertise in extracting data from that system's help.
+- If the data resides in either your ERP system or a custom database, you will need to have someone with the expertise in extracting that data

-- If the data resides in spreadsheets, it is just a matter of gathering the files that contain the data you want to migrate.
+- If the data resides in spreadsheets, it is just a matter of gathering the spreadsheet files that contain the data you want to migrate

-- If the data resides with a partner or supplier, you’ll need to contact them to get a copy of what you need.
+- If the data resides with a partner or supplier, you’ll need to work with them to get a copy of what you need.